 Excursions as detailed.

-5 nights hotel stay on half board, see page 3.
+5 nights hotel stay on half board.

 Nestled on the threshold of Dublin City and County Wicklow, this welcoming hotel is a stones throw from the rolling mountains and lakes of Irelands garden.